naydef/projectnacl/README.md

 NaCl is a PASTE meaning I did not "code" any of this, when releasing a paste that uses NaCl please credit me and the people I credit on this github.

+## Community
+You can chat with other NaCl users in [our Discord Server](https://discord.gg/yRaEtnv).

 ## Overview

 NaCl is a potassium edit with new features such as